 These consolidated financial statements have been prepared on the assumption that the Company will continue on a going concern basis.
-The Company has generally incurred net losses and negative operating cash flows since its incorporation, and the ability of the Company to continue as a going concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
-Management is marketing Gildemeister's CellCube vanadium redox flow batteries, which may provide some operating cash flow, but as this activity is still in a start-up phase, the Company is solely dependent upon its ability to raise funds in capital markets to meet its operating requirements and to finance the permitting and development of Gibellini.
+The Company has generally incurred net losses and negative operating cash flows since its incorporation.
+The ability of the Company to continue as a going concern depends upon its ability to develop profitable operations and to continue to raise adequate financing.
+Management is marketing Gildemeister's CellCube vanadium redox flow batteries, which may provide some operating cash flow, but as this activity is still in a start-up phase and no firm sales have been made, the Company is solely dependent upon its ability to raise funds in capital markets to meet its operating requirements and to finance the permitting and development of Gibellini.